-In Bangladesh, Council reseachers are collaborating with EngenderHealth and the Obstetrical and Gynecological Society of Bangladesh to expand provision of magnesium sulfate by community-level service providers who can screen and detect pre-eclampsia and eclampsia and provide an initial dose of magnesium sulfate to eligible women before referring them to higher-level facilities.
+In Bangladesh, Council researchers collaborated with EngenderHealth and the Obstetrical and Gynecological Society of Bangladesh on the expansion of magnesium sulfate usage by task-shifting to community-level service providers, who can screen and detect pre-eclampsia and eclampsia and provide an initial dose of magnesium sulfate to eligible women before referring them to higher-level facilities.

-The Council’s research findings are being used to increase access to magnesium sulfate and reduce maternal mortality.
+The Council’s research findings are being used to increase access to magnesium sulfate to reduce maternal mortality and morbidity.

 In Nigeria, Council research demonstrated a reduction in maternal mortality; increased women’s access to magnesium sulfate; resulted in successful task-shifting to primary health care workers, who now provide an initial dose of magnesium sulfate to women prior to referral to hospital for further management; and led to the development of a widely used national training manual and curriculum.

 In Mexico, public health officials are using the Council’s findings to identify potential strategies to increase health care professionals’ awareness of, confidence in, and willingness to use magnesium sulfate to prevent pregnant women from dying of hypertensive disorders.